ulfschneider/ulf.website/content/posts/2025-05-26-css-is-the-most-powerful-design-tool.md

 > CSS has become so capable, it is now the most powerful design tool for the web.

 Therefore we have to use HTML and CSS much earlier in the design process and ==decide in the browser what works and what doesn´t==.
-That means working at the intersection of design and development, which is now called *web design engineering*.
+That means working at the intersection of design and development, which is now called *design engineering*.